OjusWiZard/OjusWiZard/README.md

 The Developer Wizard with a taste in Computers 👨‍💻
 - 👨‍💻 &nbsp; Programming for 6+ years.
-- 🛠 &nbsp; Developing Fullstack web (d)apps for 3+ years.
+- 🛠 &nbsp; Developing Fullstack web (d)apps for 4+ years.
 - 🗄️ &nbsp; Specialised in Backend stuff.
 - 🐍 &nbsp; Mostly spends time with TypeScript, Python, and C++.

 Learn more about my skill potions 👇

-### Talking about Personal Stuffs:
+### Talking about Personal Stuff:

-- 🛠 &nbsp; I’m currently working on Smart Contracts and Wallet integrations.
+- 🛠 &nbsp; I’m currently working on Conversational Retrieval QA chains and HFT bots.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/OjusWiZard?tab=repositories).
 - 💬 &nbsp; Ask me about anything [here](https://www.linkedin.com/in/ojuswizard/)!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Don't <code>import antigravity</code> in python.